COMBASE/cloud-api-v3-js-client/docs/OrganizationalUnitsApi.md

 <a name="updateOrganizationalUnitDayRating"></a>
 # **updateOrganizationalUnitDayRating**
-> updateOrganizationalUnitDayRating(accountId, organizationalUnitIdOrNumber, dayRatingIdOrDate, body)
+> updateOrganizationalUnitDayRating(koronaAccountId, organizationalUnitId, dayRatingIdOrDate, body)

 updates the day rating by its id or date